 These products are purposely made to be very complex.
 They are NOT simple to understand, and when an investor points out issues with it, the salesman will quickly move on to another feature of the product.
 The complexity always favors the issuer, not the buyer.

-#2 Insurance Salesman are Usually Not Licensed to give Investment Advice
+#2 Insurance Salespeople are Usually Not Licensed to give Investment Advice

-But unfortunately, most of their training is in sales, which means they can make whatever product they happen to profit from look extremely attractive to you.
+But unfortunately, most of their training is in sales, which means they can make whatever product they happen to profit the most from look extremely attractive to you.

 #3 Insurance Products Do Not Provide Better Asset Protection Than your 401(K)